 What will you learn?

-- Good practices to apply about general trends in demographics, nutrition, and migration;
+- about general trends in markets and demographics

 For whom is this course?